 This interactive course explores improvisation and physical theater through theater games, somatic awareness, individual and ensemble performance and devised work.
 The course also increases sponteneity, in the moment problem solving and dynamism on stage through physical expression.
 Topics may include the works of Spolin, Johnstone, Bogart, Meyerhold, Barba and Grotowski.
+Transfers to both UC/CSU

-THEA-140 Technical Theatre in Production
+THEA-140 Technical The atre in Production 1-3 Units